 At the London premiere of MADE Chapter Two, Spanky’s part may well have been the most applauded.
-Even making one member of the audience swoon, “Oh, Spanky…” as Kevin ran a hand through his hair, jumped on his board and kicked things off in style on a bank spot which would get equally great return visits throughout his part.
-The cheers for Spanky were only beaten by the roof shaking roars, which occurred after three seconds of Heath Kirchart footage.
+One member of the audience even audibly swooned as Kevin ran a hand through his hair, jumped on his board and kicked his part off at the L.A.
+High banks (a spot which got equally great return visits throughout).
+Actually, the cheers for Spanky were only beaten by the roof shaking roars induced by three seconds of Heath Kirchart footage.

-Let’s go from the start, what was your knowledge of Emerica before you got on the team?
+Let’s go from the start.
+What was your knowledge of Emerica before you got on the team?